 Classification is a subset of problems belonging to supervised learning.
 The goal is to assign an input $\vec{x}$ to one of $K$ discrete classes.
 This goal can be pursued by training a model $f_{\vec{\Theta}}$ and its parameters $\vec{\Theta}$ by minimizing a loss function $L$.
 Let the target space of $f$ discrete and consider a model returning the output label, $f$ can be defined as:

-The above definition is working also for multi-label classification, since more than one label could be associated to a sample, e.g. $f(\vec{x})= [0, 1, 0, 1, 0, 0]$.
-In order to define single label classification we need to add the constraint that the output sum up to $1$, $\sum_k \lambda_k = 1$.\\ We can also consider models with continuous outputs, in case they return a probability $p_k(\vec{x}) \in [0,1]$ to a sample $\vec{x}$ for each possible assignable label $k \in 1, ..., K$:
+The above definition is working also for multi-label classification, since more than one label could be associated with a sample, e.g. $f(\vec{x})= [0, 1, 0, 1, 0, 0]$.
+To define single label classification we need to add the constraint that the output sum up to $1$, $\sum_k \lambda_k = 1$.\\ We can also consider models with continuous outputs, in case they return a probability $p_k(\vec{x}) \in [0,1]$ to a sample $\vec{x}$ for each possible assignable label $k \in 1, ..., K$:

-As before, to switch between multi-label and single-label classification, we need to constraint the probabilities output to sum up to one, $\sum_k p_k = 1$, if we want to force a single label assignment.
+As before, to switch between multi-label and single-label classification, we need to constraint the probabilities output to sum up to one, $\sum_k p_k = 1$, if we want to force a single-label assignment.